marmalade-sky/vigilant-memory/src/projects/03-dropkick.md

 ---
 title: Dropkick Clothing
-featured: true
+featured: false
 roles: ["Mood Boarding", "Design", "Information Architecture"]
 mainImg: 03-dropkick-01.jpg
 mainImgAlt: Dropkick clothing concept in a laptop mockup.
 eyecatchImg: 03-dropkick-05.jpg
-description: "A design concept for an OOAK vintage and upcycled clothing site.
+description: "A design concept for a OOAK vintage and upcycled clothing site.
 Dropkick specializes in grunge and industrial aesthetic clothing drops that call back to the 1990s."
 link: https://xd.adobe.com/view/730a29d1-89b8-4eca-94a4-fe8235d883a2-2659/
 btnText: View XD File